nlins8224/Oubinity/DOCUMENTATION.md

 1. Memory pool part
 2. GPU communication handler part

 Memory pool is divided into buckets.
 Bucket is a continuous segment of memory in a pool.
 Each bucket can store a mesh.
-Buckets can have different sizes and are divided into zones, that correspond to level of detail.
+Buckets can have different sizes and are divided into zones, that correspond to level of detail[^1].
 This is because chunks with lower level of detail contain fewer mesh, therefore bucket for that mesh can be also smaller.
 Bucket can be empty, can store mesh that has it's DAIC or can store a mesh that no longer has it's DAIC.
 Buckets that are empty or do not have their DAIC counterpart are considered free and can be allocated.
 Buckets that have mesh that corresponds to DAIC are not free and cannot be allocated.
-DAIC list with active DAICs is passed via `glMultiDrawArraysIndirect` call.
+DAIC list with active DAICs is passed via `glMultiDrawArraysIndirect` call[^2].

 ![VertexPool](documentation_resources/vertexpool-1.png)